Seasonal Celebrations

 Fire Festivals

-A further four festivals are known as fire festivals (cross-quarters) and align with seasonal changes.
+A further four festivals are known as fire festivals (cross-quarters) or the agriculture cycle and align with seasonal changes.

-The fire festivals for the Welsh Druids are named Nos Galan Gaeaf or Samhain (meaning Night of the New Year of Winter i.e. New Year Eve ), Gŵyl Forwyn or Imbolc (literal translation is virgin/maid festival), Calan Haf/Mai or Beltane (Haf taken from Hafod meaning summer dwelling and Mai is May) and Gŵyl Awst (Festival of August) or Lughnasadh.
+The agricultural cycle for the Welsh Druids are named Nos Galan Gaeaf or Samhain (meaning Night of the New Year of Winter i.e. New Year Eve ), Gŵyl Forwyn or Imbolc (literal translation is virgin/maid festival), Calan Haf/Mai or Beltane (Haf taken from Hafod meaning summer dwelling and Mai is May) and Gŵyl Awst (Festival of August) or Lughnasadh.

-Welsh Druids celebrate Welsh Traditional Festivals in addition to the Wheel of the Year.
+Modern Welsh Druids celebrate Welsh Traditional Festivals in addition to the Seasonal Celebrations/Wheel of the Year.

-Learn about them on the Online Welsh Druidry Course and get a Calendar with all the dates…
+Learn about them on the Online Welsh Druidry & Origins of Welsh Spirituality Course